Giant Sloths Are The Reason We Get To Eat Avocados

 Next time you eat guacamole, thank a giant ground sloth: the Lestodon!
 These 15-ft animals ate avocado whole, traveled, and then pooped, depositing the pits in new places.
 Most mammals couldn't handle large seeds, so it was up to megafauna to disperse (and fertilize!) avocados. pic.twitter.com/uBpAqQqgRg— American Museum of Natural History (@AMNH) December 29, 2017

-Before you get totally grossed out, it's important to remember this is how almost all plants dispersed and fertilized.
+Before you get totally grossed out, it's important to remember this is how almost all plants dispersed and fertilised.

 The Seed Site offers several good examples: In North Africa, elephants spread the seeds miles away from the tree they grew on, and in Britain, foxes spread raspberries, blackbirds eat strawberries, and even South African ants get in on this buy carrying seeds to their nests, and then eat the outer layer, leaving the seeds to grow.